 City of Xenia Personal Injury Laws

 As is the case in every state, Ohio has certain rules in place regarding the filing of personal injury claims.
 You have two years from the date of your accident or discovery of injuries to file a claim with the Civil Division of Xenia Municipal Court.
 This court has jurisdiction over cases worth up to $15,000.
 For cases worth over $15,000, you’ll need to file your claim with a different civil court.
 Our attorney can help you with the filing process for cases of all sizes.
 There’s a damage cap of $250,000 or triple the amount of economic damages (whichever is the greater total) on non-economic damages in Ohio.
 There’s an overall cap of $350,000.

 What to Do After a Personal Injury Accident in Greene County

 After an accident that leaves you in the hospital, bedridden, out of work, or permanently disabled, you may not know where to turn.
 There are steps you can take in the aftermath of an injury that will serve you well for the future.
 First, gather information about what happened.
 Collect names of witnesses and other people involved.
 Take photographs of the scene of the accident if possible.
 Report your incident and injuries to the police, management, or other authorities as appropriate.
 Next, go to the hospital for injury treatment.
 Don’t delay, as doing so can bode badly for a potential future lawsuit.
 Keep track of your medical documents, bills, and records.

 Once you’re on the mend, contact The Brannon Law Firm in the City of Xenia.
-Our team of attorneys wants to help you seek justice and compensation for your injuries.
+Our Dayton personal injury lawyers want to help you seek justice and compensation for your injuries.
 Call (937) 228-2306 to schedule your free case evaluation today.